rozek/aframe-axeshelper/README.md

 ## Usage ##

-Once loaded or imported, you may use the `aframe-axeshelper` either a an A-Frame component (usually for an already existing A-Frame entity)
+Once loaded or imported, you may use the `aframe-axeshelper` either as an A-Frame component (usually for an already existing A-Frame entity)

 ```html
 <a-scene>